ranchhandrobotics/rde-ros-2/README.md

-# Visual Studio Code Robotics IDE for ROS 2
+# Robotics Development Environment for ROS 2 within Visual Studio Code
 From the maintainer of the popular Visual Studio Code ROS extension, this is a Extension which provides support for [Robot Operating System 2 (ROS 2)][http://ros.org] development ROS 2 on Windows, Linux and MacOS.
 The Robot Operating System is a trademark of Open Robotics.

 ## Features